-For the reasons set out above the proposed rear extension, internal alterations and conservation rooflight to the rear elevation is considered to be of an unsympathetic design out of character with the host dwelling and is considered contrary to national and local policies being harmful to the character and appearance of the local area.
-The prosed garage is considered to be of an acceptable design and appearance with no significant adverse effect on residential amenities and is consistent with national and local Policies.
+For the reasons set out above the proposed rear extension, internal alterations and rear rooflight are considered to be of an unsympathetic design out of character with the host dwelling and is considered contrary to national and local policies being harmful to the character and appearance of the local area.
+The proposed garage is considered to be of an acceptable design and appearance with no significant adverse effect on residential amenities and is consistent with national and local Policies.